 the word will now mean.

 1977: In this watershed year, personal computers reach the mass market, which results in raising the visibility of computer and electronics experts as a recognizable social class, and over several years, accelerating the association of the word with them in particular.
 At the same time, Star Wars brings science fiction fandom into mainstream visibility, and a “New Wave” sound starts to emerge in rock&roll, coming from bands that are often overtly nerdy, in stark contrast to the previously popular “cock rock” style.

 1981: By now several computer innovators have achieved wealth and become household names, thereby becoming role models and getting people to start thinking of nerds as winners.
 This trend will expand steadily for the rest of the century.
-New Wave rock moves into the mainstream, making stars of nerds like David Byrne and Thomas Dolby.
+Thanks to MTV, New Wave rock moves into the mainstream, making stars of nerds like David Byrne and Thomas Dolby.

 1984: The movie Revenge Of The Nerds is released.
 Some people with technical interests and skills immediately start to use the word as self-description, with a “nerd pride” movement becoming visible a few years later.

 1993: As nerd pride becomes fairly well established, and the mainstream connotation of the word slowly shifts from disdain to respect, Professor Gerald Sussman, a former MIT hacker, tells a reporter “I want every child to become a nerd.”
 (It’s around this time that one of my nerd friends took to proclaiming “It’s our world now and you can’t have

 1995: The World Wide Web popularizes mass usage of computer networks.
 Non-experts start creating websites in large numbers, and produce the beginnings of today’s distinct internet culture.
 In this environment, minor subcultures become highly visible, and the terms “nerd” and “geek” are increasingly used for those seen devoting excessive time and energy to fandoms, similarly to how the word “otaku” is used in Japan — a term which anime fandom is bringing to America around this time.